 Large projects compile slowly.

 C# (C-Sharp) is a Microsoft language that powers the Unity game engine, one of the most widely used tools for indie and mobile game development.
+From small studio hits to major titles, Unity’s accessibility has democratized game development.

 Where it’s used: